i000o/interactive-rating-component/README.md

 7. Had duplicate text, so edited See below
 8. Could add a Please choose a rating if Submit is hit on its own but can't figure this out right now...
 9. I debugged my please-submit state!
+10. Doesn't register 1 right now
+11. I had these original styles on the radio before I read the article - didn't know about `appearance: none;`.
+Used to adjust "platform-native styling based on the user's operating system".
+12. It's `box-shadow` not gradient!

+`    // color: hsl(217, 12%, 63%);
+    // border: solid hsl(0, 0%, 97%) 1px;
+    // border-radius: 50px;
+    // padding: 10px;
+    // font-weight: 700;`

 ## Time taken